-Garry has written eighteen historically based novels, “The Other Side of the Trench -The Spirit of War” ,“Brothers in Arms” and “Red Lights on the Somme”, “Survival” “Small Farm Warriors”, “ Boys Own War”, “Colour Blind” "You Forgot the Sauce" “Soul Survivor” and “Serendipity” Global Warming - A weapon of mass destruction, Grand Deceptions, Last Pirate Hanged, The Fab Sixties and Gangsters and Whores.
+Garry has written nineteen historically based novels, “The Other Side of the Trench -The Spirit of War” ,“Brothers in Arms” and “Red Lights on the Somme”, “Survival” “Small Farm Warriors”, “ Boys Own War”, “Colour Blind” "You Forgot the Sauce" “Soul Survivor” and “Serendipity” Global Warming - A weapon of mass destruction, Grand Deceptions, Last Pirate Hanged, Caught Between Two Worlds, The Fab Sixties and Gangsters and Whores.

 He has also written a non-fiction book, "Escape" about true accounts of POW escapes.